bluesky/databroker/README.rst

 Databroker is a data **access** tool built around the `Bluesky Data Model`_.
-The data it manages may be from ingested files, captured results of a Python-based data analysis, or (most commonly today) experimtanl data acquired using the Bluesky Run Engine.
+The data it manages may be from ingested files, captured results of a Python-based data analysis, or experimental data acquired using the Bluesky Run Engine.

-Goals:

 * Provide a consistent programmatic interface to data, **regardless of storage details** like file format or storage medium.